-The applicant or a family member living with them must be an occupier over the age of 65 or have a chronic or severe condition exacerbated by the cold or poor housing conditions.
+The applicant must be over the age of 65 or have a chronic or severe condition exacerbated by the cold or poor housing conditions.
 Evidence of the condition will be required e.g. letter/referral from a General Practitioner or other relevant health professional.
 Examples of relevant conditions include: